keelancook/keelancook.github.io/_pages/about.md

 ### The Blog
 Articles have always been the backbone of this website.
 The site's main interface is a blog where I plan to continue writing for the church and hopefully incorporating other voices as well along the way.
 In addition to this new content, this website hosts hundreds of articles I have written over the course of a decade.

 I want all of that content to be as accessible as possible, so the new format allows multiple ways to interact with these articles.
 First, you can find the normal blog feed of articles on the homepage.
 There, you will see a couple of featured posts at the top.
 These may change over time.
-Below them will be the regular roll of articles.
+Below them will be the regular roll of articles organized by date.

-You can also search based on categories at the bottom of the page.
-The list of article categories is listed next to "Explore".
-You can click on any category to see those posts.
+In the Resources menu, you can also browse the articles organized by the topics they cover.
+Simply click on the Topics menu item in the resources tab, and you can navigate that way.
+Finally, you will also find a Videos page that filters all the video posts onto one page for viewing.
+These videos are mostly sermons I've preached, panels or interviews, and other teaching moments.

 ### The Commonplace Book
 In addition to complete articles, I am trying something new on this site by including a live look at many of my research notes with an online commonplace book.
 On this portion of the site, you can scroll through linked notes of research and smaller, often incomplete notes concerning church and mission.
 I am hopeful that this experiment serves as another resource in addition to helping me "think in public" along with the input of others.